 Jesus’ life, death and resurrection made possible a different way of living.
 In the New Testament we see members of the newly-established church sharing amongst themselves and taking care of the poor in a sustained, systematic way.
 This change was catalysed by a restored relationship with God and the power of the Holy Spirit in people’s lives.
 Jesus didn’t just come to restore human life but all of creation.
 It would be reasonable, then, to expect that the new Christians were thinking about how they could live out the principles of love for God, their human neighbours, and the rest of creation.

 Today the Lausanne Movement, which seeks to support the church as it reaches out around the world, is finding that one of the main challenges or opportunities is how to care for creation.
-Missionaries around the world are finding that environmental issues are top of the agenda for many of the people they serve.
+Missionaries around the world can see that environmental issues are top of the agenda for many of the people they serve.
 It’s almost pointless trying to separate out aspects of caring for people and caring for the non-human parts of creation, because what affects one usually affects the other.
 When land disappears due to sea level rise, or drought, flooding or pollution hit an area the rich can usually escape, but the poor and the rest of creation are left to manage as best they can.
 These are the communities where both material and spiritual needs are felt most acutely.
 How can the Church stand with them?

 Many people in Minority World churches are already caring for creation on an individual level.
 Sometimes this action happens at the level of the whole congregations or group of churches, because the impact is far greater when we work together.
 The Eco-church movement has helped many churches to build environmental sustainability into their way of living out the gospel.
 In the same way that Biblical principles about loving people are taught regularly, care for creation is worth including in the main preaching schedule for every church.
 Some will be called to give more time to these issues than others, but everyone can use their voices and their purchasing power (the details will look different for every individual) to support the development of a way of life that extracts enough material from land and sea for human life to continue while allowing the rest of creation to keep flourishing.

-So the answer to the question, ‘Should Christians Be Concerned About the Environment?’, is yes.
+So the answer to the question, ‘Should Christians Be Concerned About the Environment?’, is yes!
 Christians can have faith in God to help us live as we should, making the necessary changes and sacrifices to help us care for his creation.
 We also have hope for the future: the renewed heavens and earth that we believe have been promised to us by God.
 In the meantime, we can continue to be concerned, praying and active – especially those of us with the power, resources and time to do something about these issues.
 It will be hard work, and we may need to adjust our lifestyles quite significantly, but if caring for creation is part of our calling as God’s people we will find that it works, and that the church grows and becomes more effective as a result.

 For further exploration